mephas/datasets/raw_data/README.md

 # example_data

-This folder includes CSV and TXT example data for MEPHAS
+This folder includes original CSV data.

-Every folder contains simple explanation in README.md

-- datasets folder: old example data
+Other data are sampled from these datasets.